accetto/headless-drawing-g3/README.md

 ### and so on
 ```

 You can still execute the individual hook scripts as before (see the folder `/docker/hooks/`).
 However, the provided utilities `builder.sh` and `ci-builder.sh` are more convenient.
 Before pushing the images to the **Docker Hub** you have to prepare and source the file `secrets.rc` (see `example-secrets.rc`).
 The script `builder.sh` builds the individual images.
 The script `ci-builder.sh` can build various groups of images or all of them at once.
-Check the files `local-builder-readme.md`, `local-building-example.md` and the [sibling Wiki][sibling-wiki] for more information.
+Check the [builder-utility-readme][this-builder-readme], [local-building-example][this-readme-local-building-example] and [sibling Wiki][sibling-wiki] for more information.

-#### Sharing devices
+### Sharing devices

 Sharing the audio device for video with sound works only with `Chromium` and only on Linux: